swapn7038/PHP-Tutorials/YahooBaba/CRUD/readme.md

 Aaur last step me db close kr denge.

 CRUD Lec 4 -> Yahoo Baba -> Update Data
 I completed 4 lectures of CRUD, but the last part is not working...

+CRUD Lec 5 -> Yahoo Baba -> Delete Data

+Now I am not able to see output from echo statement.

 ---